samisbakedham/finn/doc/mining/install_windows.md

 Please note the location of the:

-logs : `~/.mwc/mwc-wallet.log`
+logs : `~/.finn/finn-wallet.log`
-config: `~/.mwc/mwc-wallet.toml`
+config: `~/.finn/finn-wallet.toml`

 Confirm that there were no errors during wallet initialization:

 ```
-> cat ~/.mwc/main/mwc-wallet.log | Select-String -Pattern  'ERROR'
+> cat ~/.finn/main/finn-wallet.log | Select-String -Pattern  'ERROR'
 ```

 ## Start Listener for the Wallet

-In order to mine, mwc-wallet needs to be run in listening mode.
+In order to mine, finn-wallet needs to be run in listening mode.
 The wallet will build the coinbase transaction for the blocks that your miner mines.

 ```
-> ~/my_mwc_install/mwc-wallet/mwc-wallet listen
+> ~/my_finn_install/finn-wallet/finn-wallet listen
 Password:
 20191111 18:59:15.332 WARN finn_wallet_controller::controller - Starting HTTP Foreign listener API server at 127.0.0.1:3415.
 20191111 18:59:15.333 WARN finn_wallet_controller::controller - HTTP Foreign listener started.